Geebs Coaching

 A named method gives the coaching a clear anchor.
 Instead of explaining a dozen disconnected habits, Kris can point everything back to one idea: the client is not just buying workouts, macros, or messages.
 He is buying a feedback loop that keeps those pieces connected.

-That matters because most men do not fail fitness from lack of information.
-They fail because the plan is not attached to their real week.
-The Geebs Method is the opposite: the week is the thing being coached.
+That matters because most clients do not fail fitness from lack of information.
+Kris's read is more direct: busy people fall off as soon as nobody notices.
+The Geebs Method is the opposite.
+The week is the thing being coached while there is still time to save it.

 Inside The Geebs Method, recovery does not mean taking it easy forever.
-It means adjusting volume, intensity, food, and expectations based on the recovery data the client is actually living with.
+It means making sure the client can train hard, recover from the work, and come back ready enough to repeat it.

 Lever 4: daily accountability

 That is the difference between a plan that exists on paper and a plan that gets coached in real time.
-The Geebs Method is built around that real-time correction.
+A missed workout gets noticed.
+A nutrition issue gets discussed.
+A client who is drifting gets pulled back before the week turns into another restart.

 What The Geebs Method is not